The pandemic has raised many questions regarding the transmission of viruses and how people can best protect themselves.

 Schedule Routine Inspections

-It might seem trivial, but regular inspections can ensure your system is running optimally.
+It might seem trivial, but regular inspections and an annual HVAC tune-up can ensure your system is running optimally.
 This means better air circulation, improved filtration, and healthier air overall.

-A professional HVAC technician will have an easier time identifying problem areas in your system that you might have overlooked or not even considered.
+A professional HVAC company will have an easier time identifying problem areas in your system that you might have overlooked or not even considered.

 Generally, it’s advisable to have your HVAC system checked out at least twice a year.
 However, it’s always a good idea to order an inspection when the quality of your indoor air is paramount to health, as it is right now.